The productivity paradox: Secrets of highly productive practices

 The answer to the paradox lies in a simple but overlooked truth: productivity isn't about how fast you work — it's about how much friction your systems create.

-Well run practices have systems that make the entire team’s life — particularly the dentist’s — easy and productive.
-Working in a well run practice feels like riding a sleek, ten-speed bike downhill on an open road — everything flows effortlessly.
+Well run practices have systems that make the entire team's life — particularly the dentist's — easy and productive.
+Working in a well run practice feels like riding a sleek, ten-speed bike downhill on an open road.
+Everything flows effortlessly.

 Low-grossing practices

-Let me illustrate what I’m talking about.
+Let me illustrate what I'm talking about with some examples.

 Ten minutes later I wondered what had happened and went to the sterilisation area to find her.
 She was still getting things ready — opening and closing drawers and fetching individual items with tweezers.
-Finally, after sixteen minutes we were good to go.
-By then, we were hopelessly late for the next patient.
+Finally, after sixteen minutes we were good to go but by then we were hopelessly late for the next patient.
 Our schedule had been utterly destroyed by slow setup which put us under the hammer for the rest of the morning.
+In another practice I visited it took seven minutes just to set up the rubber dam.

-The teams in low-grossing practices have not been trained to be proactive — they sit and wait for instructions, neither listening to what the dentist is saying nor anticipating what comes next.
-Frequently they go missing and the dentist has to get up and find them.
-In a low grossing practice I visited recently, in the space of one hour, the dentist owner of the practice was left completely alone with two different patients while two nurses chatted in the hall.
-The dentist had to come out of the operatory each time occasions and say: “Can I get some help in here?”
+Frequently nurses go missing and the dentist has to get up and find them.
+In a low-grossing practice I visited, in the space of just one hour, the dentist was left completely alone with two different patients while the nurses chatted in the hall.
+The dentist had to come out of the operatory each time and say: "Can I get some help in here?"

 The systems in low-grossing practices are often maddeningly inefficient.
 In the least dentist-friendly practice I've ever worked in, the checkout procedure was a nightmare.
 It had eight steps (all of which the dentist had to do) and ran like this:

 1. Enter the item numbers in the computer, 2.
 Enter the clinical notes in the computer, 3.
 Debrief the patient on what had happened today, 4.
-Enter the treatment plan on the computer, 5.
+Enter the treatment plan in the computer, 5.
 Write out the treatment plan on a sheet of paper, 6.
 Walk the patient to the front desk, 7.
 Hand over the sheet of paper and explain it to the front desk person in front of the patient, 8.
-Say “goodbye” to the patient.
+Say "goodbye" to the patient.

 No matter how hard I tried I could never get that all done in less than 12 minutes.
 Sometimes it took longer.
-If I saw twelve patients a day it means I spent over two hours checking patients out — time that could have been spent treating additional patients.
+If I saw twelve patients a day it means I spent over two hours per day checking patients out — time that could have been spent treating additional patients.

 High-grossing practices

-The practice systems are streamlined and setting up for any procedure takes just moments.
+The practice systems are streamlined and setting up for any procedure only takes moments.
 The teams in productive practices are so well trained that they often have the instruments ready before the dentist even knows they need them.
-It's like the dentist is riding in the slipstream of the staff.
+It's like the dentist is riding along in the slipstream of the staff.

-In such practices, the dentist only has to treat patients — everything (and I do mean everything) else is taken care of by the team.
 Instead of the dentist watching the team, the team watches the dentist.
 They know at all times what the dentist is up to.
 If the dentist forgets something they gently remind them.
 They virtually never need to ask the dentist questions.

 A friend of mine who is a retired medical practitioner puts it like this: "If I can go through a whole day and not ask the staff for anything or have to tell them to do anything then I know they are perfectly trained."

-Then there’s the missing lab case — the kind of thing that can derail an entire afternoon in a less organised practice.
+Then there's the missing lab case — the kind of thing that can derail an afternoon in a less organised practice.
 In a high-grossing practice the dentist never even finds out it was missing.
 The nurse has already rescheduled the patient, found someone to fill the gap, and the day rolls on without a ripple.

-The systems have been perfected — nothing is random.
+The systems in high-grossing practices have been perfected and nothing is random.
 There is neither wasted time nor wasted movement.
 While working on a patient the dentist never breaks their concentration.
 They never have to look up, or ask, or wait.
-All the ultra high producing practices I have visited use 6-handed dentistry.
+You can do an entire quadrant of crowns without having to say a word.
+The patients find the precise choreography amazing.

 Conclusion

 The productivity paradox is counterintuitive, but once you've seen it you can't unsee it.
-The dentists working the hardest are often the least productive — ground down by systems that consume their energy without reward.
+The dentists working the hardest are the least productive — ground down by systems that consume their energy without reward.
 The ones with the easiest lives are the ones with the best systems.

 The gap between where you are and where you could be may feel vast.
-But it is absolutely bridgeable, and the dentists who have crossed it will tell you it was the most worthwhile thing they ever did for their practice — and for themselves.
+But it is absolutely bridgeable, and the dentists who have crossed it will tell you it was the most worthwhile thing they ever did for their practice and for themselves.

 Previous